-Union Square Live offers free dance, music, circus, theater, movies and other entertainment in the heart of San Francisco.
-From April through October, you can find performances in the plaza most Wednesdays afternoons and evenings and on Sundays at around 2pm.
+Union Square Live offers free dance, music, circus, theater, movies, and other entertainment in the heart of San Francisco.
+From April through October, you can find performances in the plaza most Wednesday afternoons and evenings, and on Sundays around 2pm.

 Events range from free salsa and tango dance lessons to musical performances from local artists.
 Other popular shows include the Taiko Dojo drumming group and the Duniya Dance & Drum Company.